-Policy Status as of July 1, 2024 Summary Health Spending Oversight Entity \otimes Does not have a Prescription Drug Affordability Board reporting on prescription drug prices. \otimes Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits. \otimes Does not monitor and report on hospital spending. \otimes Does not monitor and report on primary care spending.
+Policy Stati us as of July 1, 2024 Summary Health Spending Oversight Entity \otimes Does not have a Prescription Drug Affordability Board reporting on prescription drug prices.
+Hawaii's Medicaid Managed Care Organization reports on primary care spending.
+Additional information on primary care spending was not found \otimes Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits. information on primary said openating was not realing \otimes Does not monitor and report on hospital spending.
+Monitors and reports on primary care spending.
 Has a(n) all-payer or multi-payer claims database.
-Age, sex, race, ethnicity and zipcode are demographics included in the APCD.
 All-Payer or Multi-Payer Database is operated by the state.
-Claims Database Database does not include access restrictions.
-Database is required to capture demographic information.
-Has a price transparency tool showing negotiated rates.
-FloridaHealthPriceFinder includes the state average negotiated prices for 387 procedures or "care Price Transparency Has a Prescription Drug price transparency reporting requirement. bundles."
-Prescription drug manufacturers must report price increases of 15% in a calendar year or 30% in a three-year period to the Department of Business and Professional Regulation.
-Has other price transparency regulation.
-Hospitals are required to make payment information for defined bundles of services and procedures available to the public on its website.
-Prohibits providers from sending debts to collections while patient is actively pursuing means to pay the bill.
-Florida has an unlimited homestead exemption, which fully protects a resident's primary home from being seized or sold to satisfy debts, including medical debt.
-The state also prohibits garnishing wages Prohibits other persons being held liable for another adult's medical debt. from individuals who are heads of household and earn \$750 or less per week.
-Additionally, creditors cannot garnish a patient's wages unless the patient provides written consent, which effectively serves Medical Debt Collection Regulations Prohibits collections from initiating home lien or foreclosure due to medical debt. as a prohibition if patients are informed of their rights.
-Exceeds federal wage garnishment protections. \otimes Does not prohibit actions that would lead to an individual's arrest due to medical debt. \otimes Does not prohibit collections from initiating bank account seizure due to medical debt.
+Claims Database \otimes Database includes access restrictions.
+Database is required to capture demographic information. \otimes Does not have a price transparency tool.
+Price Transparency \otimes Does not have a Prescription Drug price transparency reporting requirement. \otimes Does not have any other price transparency regulation.
+Medical Debt Collection Regulations × Does not prohibit providers from sending debts to collections while patient is actively pursuing means to pay the bill. \otimes Does not prohibit other persons being held liable for another adult's medical debt. \bigotimes Does not prohibit collections from initiating home lien or foreclosure due to medical debt.
+Exceeds federal wage garnishment protections. \bigotimes Does not prohibit actions that would lead to an individual's arrest due to medical debt. \bigotimes Does not prohibit collections from initiating bank account seizure due to medical debt.

-State Has Active Policy or Program

-Policy or Program Partially Implemented
+State Has Active Policy or Program O Policy or Program Partially Implemented